hermit-os/kernel/README.md

 However, it is a starting point and runs within a hypervisor.
 The multi-kernel approach has not yet been tested in it.__

-## Contributing

-HermitCore-rs is being developed on [GitHub](https://github.com/hermitcore/libhermit-rs).
-Create your own fork, send us a pull request, and chat with us on [Slack](https://radiant-ridge-95061.herokuapp.com).

 ## Requirements

 The build process works currently only on **x86-based Linux** systems.
 To build